transpect/xml2tex/README.md

 </regex>
 ```

+Please note that you can restrict the scope of the regex with the optional `@context` attribute.
+To suppress Unicode normalization, you can also add the attribute `normalize-unicode` with the value `false`.

 ### Character Maps

 Some LaTeX processors are only able to handle constrained character sets.
 Therefore it is recommended to include a character map in your configuration and map certain characters to LaTeX instructions.